 Candida albicans infections of mouth and pharynx reported; treat and/or d/c if needed.
 Not indicated for the rapid relief of bronchospasm or other acute episodes of asthma; may require oral corticosteroids.
 Increased susceptibility to infections (eg, chickenpox, measles), may lead to serious/fatal course; if exposed, consider prophylaxis/treatment.
-Caution with tuberculosis (TB), untreated systemic fungal, bacterial, viral or parasitic infections, and ocular herpes simplex.
-Deaths due to adrenal insufficiency reported with transfer from systemic to inhaled corticosteroids (ICS); if oral corticosteroids are required, wean slowly from systemic steroid use after transferring to ICS.
+Caution w/ tuberculosis, untreated systemic fungal, bacterial, viral or parasitic infections, and ocular herpes simplex.
+Deaths due to adrenal insufficiency reported w/ transfer from systemic to inhaled corticosteroids (ICS); if oral corticosteroids are required, wean slowly from systemic steroid use after transferring to ICS.
 Transfer from systemic to inhalation therapy may unmask allergic conditions (eg, rhinitis, conjunctivitis).
 Observe for systemic corticosteroid withdrawal effects.
 Hypercorticism and adrenal suppression may appear; reduce dose slowly.
-Decreases in bone mineral density (BMD) reported; caution with major risk factors for decreased bone mineral content, including chronic use of drugs that can reduce bone mass (eg, anticonvulsants, corticosteroids).
+Decreases in bone mineral density (BMD) reported; caution w/ chronic use of drugs that can reduce bone mass (eg, anticonvulsants, corticosteroids).
 May cause reduction in growth velocity in pediatrics.
-Glaucoma, increased intraocular pressure, and cataracts reported.
-Bronchospasm, with immediate increase in wheezing, may occur; d/c immediately.
-Rare cases of systemic eosinophilic conditions and vasculitis consistent with Churg-Strauss syndrome reported.
+Glaucoma, increased IOP, and cataracts reported.
+Bronchospasm, w/ immediate increase in wheezing, may occur; d/c immediately.
+Rare cases of systemic eosinophilic conditions and vasculitis consistent w/ Churg-Strauss syndrome reported.
 Hypersensitivity reactions reported; d/c if signs and symptoms occur.
 (Flexhaler) Caution in elderly.

 Respiratory infection.
 (Flexhaler) Nasopharyngitis, headache, fever, sinusitis, pain, N/V, insomnia, dry mouth, weight gain.
 (Respules) Rhinitis, otitis media, coughing, viral infection, ear infection, gastroenteritis.

 Oral ketoconazole increases plasma levels of oral budesonide.
-Inhibition of metabolism and increased exposure with CYP3A4 inhibitors.
-Caution with ketoconazole and other known strong CYP3A4 inhibitors (eg, ritonavir, clarithromycin, itraconazole, nefazodone).
+Inhibition of metabolism and increased exposure w/ CYP3A4 inhibitors.
+Caution w/ ketoconazole and other known strong CYP3A4 inhibitors (eg, ritonavir, clarithromycin, itraconazole, nefazodone).

 Category B, caution in nursing.

 Corticosteroid; not established.
-Shown to have inhibitory activities against multiple cell types (eg, mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (eg, histamine, eicosanoids, leukotrienes, cytokines) involved in inflammatory and asthmatic response.
+Shown to have inhibitory activities against multiple cell types and mediators involved in inflammatory and asthmatic response.

 Assess for concomitant diseases (eg, status asthmaticus, acute bronchospasm, other acute episodes of asthma), infections, major risk factors for decreased bone mineral content, history of eye disorders, hypersensitivity, pregnancy/nursing status, and possible drug interactions.
 Obtain baseline cortisol production levels.
 Assess lung function in oral corticosteroids withdrawal.
 (Flexhaler) Assess for severe milk protein hypersensitivity and hepatic disease.

-Monitor for localized oral infections with C. albicans, worsening or acutely deteriorating asthma, systemic corticosteroid effects, decreased BMD, height in children, vision change, bronchospasm, and hypersensitivity reactions.
+Monitor for localized oral infections w/ C. albicans, worsening or acutely deteriorating asthma, systemic corticosteroid effects, decreased BMD, height in children, vision change, bronchospasm, and hypersensitivity reactions.
 (Flexhaler) Monitor for hepatic disease.